4tfingers/openwrt-headless-rpi-zero2w/README.md

 ```

 ### ⏱️ 4.
 Automate the Scan via Cron Tasks
-Instead of running a persistent background engine thread that consumes memory, delegate execution to the native lightweight cron scheduler to check the status once every minute.
+Instead of running a persistent background engine thread that consumes memory, delegate execution to the native lightweight cron scheduler to check the status once every minute or longer.

 ```bash
 crontab -e